CBU1980/POCDS/packages/pocds-icons/README.md

 ## Build

 Minifies and creates a JS module from SVGs.
+Build files are in git for demo purposes.

 ```
 yarn build
 ```

 ## Config

+First create a config file ìcons.config.json`, then add your token, file id, frame, path for icons and page.

 ```
 {